travis-ci/docs-travis-ci-com/blog/_posts/2013-11-22-travis-foundation-launches-rvm-support.md

 ### Non-profit support for Open Source

-With [Travis Foundation](foundation.travis-ci.org) is an institution aiming to foster the Open Source community: We'll help fund hand-picked projects, work towards more diversity and support amazing initiatives!
+[Travis Foundation](foundation.travis-ci.org) is an institution aiming to foster the Open Source community: We'll help fund hand-picked projects, work towards more diversity and support amazing initiatives!